spacepy/spacepy/Doc/source/pycdf.rst

 >>> time = [datetime.datetime(2000, 10, 1, 1, val) for val in range(60)]

 .. warning::
-    If you create a CDF in backwards compatibility mode (default), then :class:`~datetime.datetime` objects are degraded to CDF_EPOCH (millisecond resolution), not CDF_EPOCH16 (microsecond resolution).
+    If you create a CDF in backwards compatibility mode (using :meth:`~spacepy.pycdf.Library.set_backward`),
+    then :class:`~datetime.datetime` objects are degraded to CDF_EPOCH (millisecond resolution), not CDF_EPOCH16 (microsecond resolution).